jakobib/swib11app/README.md

 # REQUIREMENTS (Windows)

-First, install Cygwin with Perl and cpanminus.
+First, install Strawberry Perl or Cygwin with Perl and cpanminus.

 Second, install this repository either by git from